mkmad/canary/README.md

 # How does it work?
 *Task-ception*

-Taskflow is used to monitor other job-boards, and post to cassandra with its outputs.
+Canary is used to monitor other job-boards.
+The results are posted to MongoDB.

+The dashboard uses meteor.js and will update in realtime, detecting changes in the MongoDB.

 # Console Scripts